reimagined/hacker-news-resolve/README.md

 node 8.2.0, or later

-npm 5.3.0
+npm 5.3.0, or later

 ## Creating a New ReSolve Application

-Use [create-resolve-app](https://github.com/reimagined/resolve/tree/master/packages/create-resolve-app) CLI tool to create a new reSolve project:
+Use the [create-resolve-app](https://github.com/reimagined/resolve/tree/master/packages/create-resolve-app) CLI tool to create a new reSolve project:

 Install create-resolve-app globally.